Deep Winter: Color Palette, Capsule Wardrobe, and Ultimate Guide

 The basics of any wardrobe should be neutrals, and you could certainly choose the same neutrals.
 Layering similar shades of the same color will create a rich luxe look.

-For those that enjoy a more colorful look, the basics are still appropriate, but fun and funky accessories in the blue, purple, green, and red color families will add interest.
+For those who enjoy a more colorful look, the basics are still appropriate, but fun and funky accessories in the blue, purple, green, and red color families will add interest.

 Deep Winter Colors for the Whole Year